Practical/specs/source/abi.rst

 **TBD**

+If a struct indirectly points back to itself (e.g. contains a pointer to itself), the inner struct reports a fixed hash value of
+``0x2bcdadbd0483cb7c``.

 The hash is calculated in 64 bits.

 The lower 48 bits of the hash are taken, and then encoded with Base64 with ``+`` replaced with ``_`` and ``/`` replaced with ``@``.